arpithasc/Indian-Sign-Language/README.md

 In this project, we aim towards analyzing and recognizing various alphabets from a database of sign images.
 Database consists of various images with each image clicked in different light condition with different hand orientation.
 With such a divergent data set, we are able to train our system to good levels and thus obtain good results.

-We investigate different machine learning techniques like Support Vector Machines (SVM), Logistic Regression, K-nearest neighbors (KNN) and a neural network technique Convolution Neural Networks (CNN) for detection of sign language.
+We investigate different machine learning techniques like Support Vector Machines (SVM), Logistic Regression and a neural network technique Convolution Neural Networks (CNN) for detection of sign language.

 ## Getting Started
 ### Prerequisites